hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ## Do I have an alternative to use these REST APIs for my development?

-From the documentation for each set of the HPE GreenLake APIs, you will recognize that these APIs were documented using OpenAPI specification files in either JSON or YAML format.
-Furthermore, you also notice that a single set of the HPE GreenLake API called Data Services Cloud Console is based on the OpenAPI Standard 3.0; however, the rest of the HPE GreenLake API set are based on the OpenAPI Standard 3.1.
+From the documentation for each set of HPE GreenLake APIs, you will recognize that these APIs were documented using OpenAPI specification files in either JSON or YAML format.
+However, you will also notice that a single set of the HPE GreenLake APIs, called Data Services Cloud Console, is based on the OpenAPI Standard 3.0.
+However, the rest of the HPE GreenLake APIs are based on the OpenAPI Standard 3.1.

 If you decide to use a tool to perform the conversion of these OpenAPI spec files into a client Library for particular programming language or scripting, there are a couple of blog posts that discuss how to convert these files into [Python](https://developer.hpe.com/blog/introducing-python-sdk-for-dscc/) or [PowerShell](https://developer.hpe.com/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk/) client libraries.